millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

 Dictionaries
 ------------

+.. make a dictionary, print it or something like that.
+Find the lowest grade.

 A dictionary is another Python type.
 It is similar to a list, but it can use any datatype to retrieve another (rather than just an integer index).

 Dictionaries contain key-value pairs ie., given a key, we can retrieve a value (but not the other way around).